shawnbanasick/eq-web-sort/README.md

-If you need the Version 2 files for compatibility reasons, the files are here: [(legacy version)](https://github.com/shawnbanasick/easy-htmlq) .

 # EQ Web Sort ([download](https://github.com/shawnbanasick/easy-htmlq/archive/v2.0.3.zip))

 ## Use the latest version of EQ Configurator ([EQ Configurator version 3](https://github.com/shawnbanasick/eq_configurator)) to set up an EQ Web Sort online project.
 The configurator includes step-by-step visual guides showing how to link to a free online database and how to upload the files to a free web host.